hristozov/oh-my-zsh-config/README.md

 * grunt submodule included
 * custom theme (based on the Gentoo them, which is itself similar to the original Bash prompt)
 * [git lg](https://coderwall.com/p/euwpig) support
-* various other minor tweaks
+* various other minor tweaks, bells and whistles

 ## Usage
 ```bash